open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/deployment/index.md

 slug: /deployment
 ---

-# From 0 to OpenMetadata in 5 minutes
+# Deploy OpenMetadata in Production

+{%note%}
-Are you exploring or doing a PoC?
-It won't get easier than following our Quickstart guide!
+Are you looking to do POC?
+It won't get easier than following our [Quickstart](/quickstart) guide!

-{% inlineCalloutContainer %}

-{% inlineCallout
-icon="celebration"
-bold="Quickstart OpenMetadata in Docker" href="/quick-start/local-docker-deployment" %}
-Get OpenMetadata up and running using Docker in under 5 minutes!
-{% /inlineCallout %}

-{% inlineCallout
-icon="celebration"
-bold="Quickstart OpenMetadata in Kubernetes" href="/quick-start/local-kubernetes-deployment" %}
-Get OpenMetadata up and running using local Kubernetes in under 5 minutes!
-{% /inlineCallout %}

-{% inlineCallout
-icon="open_in_new"
-bold="Try the OpenMetadata Sandbox" href="/quick-start/sandbox" %}
-Interact with a sample installation with 0 setup to explore our Discovery, Governance and Collaboration features.
-{% /inlineCallout %}
+{%/note%}

+## OpenMetadata Deployment Architecture

-{% /inlineCalloutContainer %}
+{% image

-# Components Of OpenMetadata Application

-OpenMetadata Application consists on one component which houses both APIs and UI.
-This component is powered by 3 external dependencies -

-1. Relational Database (MySQL, PostgreSQL)
+    src="/images/v1.1.0/deployment/architecture.png"
+    alt="architecture" /%}

+OpenMetadata requires 4 components

+1. OpenMetadata Server, pick the latest release from our (github releases)[https://github.com/open-metadata/OpenMetadata/releases]
+2. OpenMetadata Server stores the metadata in a relational database.
+We support MySQL or Postgres.
+Any Cloud provider such as AWS or GCP's provided MySQL/Postgres services will work as well
+	1. MySQL Version 8.0.0 or Greater
+	2. Postgres Version 12.0 or Greater
-2. Search Engine (ElasticSearch, OpenSearch)
+3. Search Engine (ElasticSearch, OpenSearch)
+	1. We support ElasticSearch 7.16 to 7.17
+	2. OpenSearch 1.3
-3. Workflow Orchestration Tool (Airflow)
+4. Workflow Orchestration Tools
+	OpenMetadata requires connectors to be scheduled to periodically fetch the metadata or you can use the OpenMetadata APIs to push the metadata as well
+	1. OpenMetadata Ingestion Framework is flexible to run on any orchestrator.
+However we built an ability to deploy and manage connectors as pipelines from the UI.
+This requires the Airflow container we ship
+	2. If your team prefers to run on any other orchestrator such as prefect, dagster or even github workflows.
+Please refer to our recent webinar on (How Ingestion Fraemwork works)[https://www.youtube.com/watch?v=i7DhG_gZMmE&list=PLa1l-WDhLreslIS_96s_DT_KdcDyU_Itv&index=10]

 The Dependencies must be deployed before installing OpenMetadata Application.
 With Docker and Kubernetes deployment, we package these together as part of quickstart.

+{% note noteType="Warning" %}
-For production deployment, we recommend you to bring up these dependencies as external and do not rely on quickstart packages.
+For production deployment, we recommend you to bring up MySQL/Postgres, Elastic/OpenSearch, Scheduler (like airflow) as an external service and do not rely on quickstart packages.

-{%note%}

-**Note on Airflow as workflow orchestration tool dependency -**

-If you are looking for setting up the connectors in OpenMetadata Application from UI, Airflow is a required dependency.
-OpenMetadata Application dynamically generates the workflows from UI to be triggered and scheduled by Airflow orchestration tool.

-You can also use OpenMetadata SDKs and run the connectors externally which will be an alternative to Airflow as one of the dependencies component from the above list.

-{%/note%}

-# Architecture and Deployment
+{% /note %}

+## Deployment Options

-We support different kinds of deployment which is meant for production deployments:
+We support following deployment options

 {%inlineCalloutContainer%}
   {%inlineCallout